codylindley/hippojs/README.md

 ---

+###Project Goals

+* Be all about the DOM allowing CSS to be CSS and XHR, XHR.
+Native DOM first!
+* Don't try and be [underscore.js](http://underscorejs.org/) or [lodash](http://lodash.com/).
+If you need that, use those.
+* Be about modern browsers (including ie9+).
+* Be modular so as to permit custom builds using [grunt.js](http://gruntjs.com/).
+* Be lightweight, not middleweight.
+* Be easy to update or change by keeping the code simple, readable, and heavily comment so at the very least the code teaches.
+* Be jQuery-like in its plugin architecture but with the heart of zepto.js.

+---

 ###API Draft
 (warning: API is in flux.
 This is less api documentation and more road map for now. * = not developed or tested yet.
 And yes I know its not small or fast yet.)